 But you will need to start by using a power washer to remove all the dirt and debris along with the loose powder.

 After you have removed the deposited dust, follow these steps for cleaning the deposited grime over your powder-coated furniture…

-- In a bucket add warm water and few drops of mild liquid detergent
+- In a bucket, add warm water and a few drops of mild liquid detergent

-- Don’t add any harsh chemicals in soapy water as it can damage the powder coating
+- Don’t add any harsh chemicals to soapy water as it can damage the powder coating

-- Using lint free rags or soft sponge, wipe the furniture surfaces gently, including all the groves and underneath furnishing
+- Using lint-free rags or a soft sponge, wipe the furniture surfaces gently, including all the groves and underneath furnishing

 If you have a glass top on your powder-coated outdoor metal table, clean it with a household glass cleaner.